 The concepts applied to setting up a law enforcement duty belt are extremely useful in setting up a duty belt for home defense.
 Home defense requires you to respond to a threat in your own home quickly, legally and responsibly to protect your loved ones.
 Defensive tools are just one of the many important factors required to protect your family and should be a compliment, not a cornerstone of any responsible home defense/preparation philosophy.
 Other issues like truck/vehicle preparation, water storage and emergency food supplies are also important and are covered in those hyperlinks.
-Our approach is a bit unconventional and you may laugh at first (which is fine, everybody is entitled to their opinion), but hear us out.
+Our approach is a bit unconventional, but hear us out.
 We think you might find it useful in setting up your own duty belt for home defense based on police duty belt best practices.
 This is the Home Defense Shorts Concept.